rundeck/rundeck/docs/en/05-job-options/05-chapter1.md

 add it to the Job definition.
 Pressing the "Cancel" button will dismiss the changes and close the form.

-## Remote option values
+## Option valuesUrl

+A model of option values can be retrieved from an external source.
-If the "valuesUrl" is specified for an Option, then the list of allowed values is retrieved from this URL.
-File URL schemes are also acceptable (e.g, file:///path/to/job/options/optA.json).
+When the "valuesUrl" is specified for an Option, then the model of allowed values is retrieved from the specified URL.

+File URL scheme is also acceptable (e.g, file:///path/to/job/options/optA.json).

-The accepted JSON data format is described below.
+The value data must be returned in JSON data format described below.

 ### JSON format

-The format of the response is expected to be JSON data.
-Two styles of return data are supported: list and object
+Two styles of return data are supported: simple list and a name value list.

 *Examples*

-List:
+Simple List:

     ["x value for test","y value for test"]

 This will populate the select menu with the given values.

-Object:
+Name Value List:

+    [
+      {"X Label":"x value"},
+      {"Y Label":"y value"},
-    {"X Label":"x value","Y Label":"y value", "A Label":"a value"}
+      {"A Label":"a value"}
+    ]

-This will show only the labels, but the corresponding value will be used in the option.
+The above will present, in order, the element name, but the corresponding value will be used in the option.

 ### Variable expansion in remote URLs

-The URL used in the "valuesUrl" can embed variables which will be filled with certain context items when making the remote request.
+The URL declared for the "valuesUrl" can embed variables which will be filled with certain job context items when making the remote request.
 This helps make the URLs more generic and contextual to the Job.

 Two types of expansions are available, Job context, and Option